 - Phomopsis (Dead-arm infection) in the vineyard…

-Obviously we can extend this list, but the positive effects of the lime-sulfur on the above-written diseases have been experimented and proven.
-You can check out scientific resources here as well; lime sulfur sprays for Spring disease control
+Obviously, we can extend this list, but the positive effects of the lime-sulfur on the above-written diseases have been experimented with and proven.
+You can check out scientific resources here as well; lime sulfur sprays for Spring disease control and https://www.ncbi.nlm.nih.gov

-I hope you have the most healthy plants with maximum yields in pesticides and a diseases-free environment!
+I hope you have the most healthy plants with maximum yields in pesticides and a disease-free environment!